xavriley/ruby_ableton_link/README.md

 # AbletonLink
 # WIP: please don't use this yet

+## Todo

+-[ ] include Ableton Link as submodule
+-[ ] allow for compilation on platforms other than Mac -[ ] work out something for the tempo, peers and startStop callbacks

 A Ruby wrapper for the Ableton Link C++ library.

 ## What is Ableton Link?